TikTok Tips & Strategies

 Pro Tip: Edit Videos Outside of TikTok for Total Control

 Using a third-party video editing app - like CapCut (which is also owned by ByteDance and integrates smoothly), InShot, Splice, or even desktop software like DaVinci Resolve - gives you a non-destructive workflow.
-This means you can create a project, save it, and come back to it hours or days later to add clips, remove sections, change the order, or make any other change without hassle.
+This means you can create a project, save it, and come back to it hours or days later to add clips, remove sections, change the order, or make any other changes without hassle.

-The "External Editor" Workflow looks like this:
+The "External Editor" Workflow

 1. Film all your raw clips with your phone's camera.